ExquisiteMuffin/Monke-Note/README.md

 -Limits font options

 Great for:
-Notetaking and messing aorund with the themes
+Notetaking and messing around with the themes

 Overall, this text editor is pretty garbage, but it was fun to make as a joke and is pretty fun to mess around with.
 Enjoy the buggy software!